Tiddly Prints’ Privacy Promise

 Please note: to make full use of the Tiddly Prints website and to benefit from a selection of personalised features, your computer, tablet or mobile phone will need to be set up to accept cookies.

-- The data we collect through these cookies is solely for the purpose of improving our website and your browsing experience – it is never used to identify you and we would never share or sell on this data.
+- The data we collect through these cookies is solely to improving our website and your browsing experience – it is never used to identify you and we would never share or sell on this data.

 What is a cookie?